-4. Thus, we feel that the current mechanism for informing subscribers is sufficient and there is no requirement of mandating any particular mode of communication in this regard.
-Further, TRAI should encourage the digital means of communications instead of mandating any conventional paper based publication method.
+Thus, we suggest that the current mechanism and willingness of the TSP to retain its subscriber are sufficient towards communication to the subscribers and there is no requirement of mandating any particular mode of communication in this regard.
+TRAI should encourage the digital means of communications instead of mandating any conventional paper based publication method.